The Library is providing all Undergraduate students in their first year of study with a free personal digital copy of their most important texts:

 Click on the headings below to learn more.

-Watch the video below to see why Andrew Wilson, the Student Union Disability Officer, thinks this scheme is good for students.
+Watch the video below to see why Andrew Wilson, the Union of Students Disabilities Officer, thinks this scheme is good for students.

 Looking for help?